-Eskmo (AKA Brendan Angelides), is a Los Angeles-based composer and performing musician who's multi-genre works have been featured on influential independent record labels like Ninja Tune, Warp Records, Apollo and Planet Mu.
-He is the lead composer for Billions, the new Showtime series starring Emmy and Golden Globe winners Paul Giamatti and Damian Lewis.
-The series debuts January 2016.
-Eskmo is also one of the founding members of the LA-based artist collective The Echo Society.
-Their sold out shows, taking place in unusual locations, have featured 10-20 piece chamber ensembles mixed with electronics and featuring local and international guests.
-Eskmo is also involved with social outreach through FeelHarmonic, where he works hands on with kids at deaf and hard of hearing schools, enabling them to experience music and communication in new ways.
+Eskmo is also one of the founding members of the LA‑based artist collective The Echo Society.
+Their sold out shows, often taking place in unusual locations, have featured 10‑20 piece chamber ensembles mixed with electronics and local and international guests.
+Eskmo is also involved with social outreach through FeelHarmonic, where he works hands‑on with kids at deaf and hard of hearing schools, enabling them to experience music and communication in new ways.

 Sitting the Strings

-My friend Satoshi Noguchi helped me record the strings at a friends studio.
-We just had a simple left/right room mic set up, as well as individually miking each instrument.
+My friend Satoshi Noguchi helped me record the strings at a friend’s studio.
+We just had a simple left/right room mic setup, as well as individually mic’d instruments.